SharePoint/sp-dev-docs/docs/spfx/sharepoint-server-subscription-edition.md

 1. Browse to the **SPFx solution** directory.

-1. Run **gulp serve**.
+1. Run `gulp serve`.

-   **workbench.aspx** opens, you can add your web part to the page.
+   workbench.aspx opens, you can add your web part to the page.

    :::image type="content" source="../images/screenshot_3.png" alt-text="This is screenshot 3.":::

 ### Deploy SharePoint Framework solution to the SharePoint Server

-You can deploy the SharePoint Framework solution to the SharePoint Server in these steps:

-1. Create service applications
-1. Prepare .sppkg package
-1. Create and configure app catalog site
-1. Add SharePoint Framework solution to modern SharePoint site
-1. Add SharePoint Framework web part to modern page

 #### Create service applications